jibanCat/astro-ph-ml-topics/README.md

 ![2grams](images/2grams.png)

 - 3 grams: This one is surprising.
-Number of CNN count is comparable to the number count of neural netowork.
+Number of CNN count is comparable to the number count of neural network.
 It may imply most of neural network application in astronomy is using CNN.

 ![3grams](images/3grams.png)

 ## Topic Modeling on Astro-ph's Abstracts

 A naive with maximum 15 topics,

 - (Stars) Topic 0 : stars, star, mass, stellar, planet, planets, neutron, binary, systems, evolution, massive, planetary, solar, masses, type
 - (Supernovae) Topic 1 : radio, sources, 10, source, sim, emission, observations, flux, events, sn, detected, galactic, supernova, detection, times